Fire is essential to survival. You need it for warmth, to cook food, and to boil water for purification.

 Fluff and dry grass don’t always produce a full flame, and feathersticks can take a while to catch on fire.
 I’ve found that the best solution for starting a fire with a ferro rod is to use all three of these tinder types.

 - Make “birds nest” of dry grass on the ground

 - Top the birds nest with plant fluff (if you can find some)

 - Make a featherstick and put it on top of the fluff and dry grass

 - Use your ferro rod to rain sparks down on the configuration

 With this setup, the fluff and dry grass will catch your featherstick on fire, which can then be used to light your kindling and make a fire.
-You can see a video of it in action here.

 Or Use a Char Cloth